euwbah/musescore-xen-tuner/README.md

 - Go to top/bottom note in chord (`Ctrl+Alt+Up/Down`)

 Also, if you're going to use the [fingering accidentals/tuning feature](#how-to-use-fingering-annotations) a lot, it's recommended to **change `Ctrl+F` to "Add fingering"** instead of "Find / Go to".

+> 🟢 If you still want access to the old MuseScore keyboard operations, you can also remap them to unused keystrokes.

 ### 3. Start Xen Tuner